 See this list of popular kids' sports; click on any to read more about the sport, including suggestions for players with special needs.
 Or follow the links below to adaptive sports programs and leagues designed especially for children with special needs.

-- Baseball: Miracle League, Little League Challenger Division
+- Baseball: Miracle League, Little League Challenger Division, Upward

 - Basketball: Upward Sports (not just for kids with special needs, but very welcoming)